How to discuss between pro and anti-vaccine?

 Several reasons can explain the mistrust towards vaccination: a low level of trust in health or political authorities, misinformation and the massive diffusion of "fake news", a human attraction for scandalous facts, the cognitive bias of confirmation which makes people more inclined to retain what confirms their position and less inclined to pay attention to what would not go in the same direction (see question How do our cognitive biases influence us during the epidemic of COVID-19 ?).

-For a long time, health professionals have responded to vaccine-experienced patients with evidence-based data, reminding them of the efficacy of vaccines, their good tolerance and safety.
+For a long time, health professionals have responded to vaccine-experienced patients with evidence-based data, reminding them of the efficacy of vaccines, their positive tolerance and safety.
 Despite the good intentions of this approach, several studies report that most of these evidence-based interventions are not very effective and may even induce a so-called "backlash" effect.
-This apparently paradoxical phenomenon, which is well known in the cognitive sciences, consists in reinforcing the patient's deep-seated beliefs in the face of factual explanations that contradict them.
-When the healthcare professional provides the patient with information, the patient prefers to hold on to his or her beliefs rather than question them.
+This apparently paradoxical phenomenon, which is well-known in the cognitive sciences, consists of reinforcing the patient's deep-seated beliefs in the face of factual explanations that contradict them.
+When a healthcare professional provides the patient with information, the patient prefers to hold on to his or her beliefs rather than question them.
 This diminishes his or her level of trust and may lead the patient to interpret the therapist's instance or annoyance as a clear sign of a hidden mechanism of a conspiracy.

 Here are some tips for talking to someone who is unsure about the benefits of vaccination:

-- Take the time to listen to this person, his point of view, his knowledge, his fears, because that is what you will respond to.
+- Take the time to listen to this person, their point of view, their knowledge, their fears, because that is what you will respond to.
 If you pay close attention to their point of view, it will be all the easier for you to find the arguments to help them change their mind.

 - Don't take the high road, but stand as an equal.
 It is important for everyone to be able to question their point of view in the face of new data and new arguments.
 The discussion should be as symmetrical as possible, so that there is a chance that one or the other person will change his or her opinion as a result of this exchange.